alexmolas/alexmolas.github.io/_posts/2023-01-11-chess-960-initial-position.md

 Since none of the previous work has addressed the problem of assigning statistical confidence to the winning chances to each variation of Chess960 I decided to give it a try.

-# tl;dr

-In this post I analyze all the available Chess960 games played in Lichess.
-With this information I show that

-1. using bayesian AB testing I show that there are no starting positions that favor any of the players more than other positions
-2. also, the past winning rate of a variation doesn't predict the future winning rate of the same variation
-3. and stockfish evaluations don't predict actual winning rates for each variation
-4. finally, knowing the variation being played doesn't help to predict the winner

 # Data

-Lichess -the greatest chess plaftorm out there- mantains a [database](https://database.lichess.org/) with all the games that have been played in their platform.
+Lichess -the greatest chess platform out there- maintains a [database](https://database.lichess.org/) with all the games that have been played in their platform.
 To do the analysis I downloaded ALL the available Chess960 data (up until 31-12-2022).
 For all the games played I extracted the variation, the players ELO and the final result.
 The data is available on [Kaggle](https://www.kaggle.com/datasets/alexmolas/chess-960-lichess).
 The scripts and notebooks to donwload and process the data are available on this [repo](https://github.com/AlexMolas/chess-960).

 # Mathematical framework

 ## Bayesian A/B testing

 According to the prior work mentioned above some variations are better than others.
 But how can we be sure that these differences are statistically significant?
 To answer this question we can use the famous A/B testing strategy.
 This is, we start with the hypothesis that variation $B$ has bigger winning chances than variation $A$.
 The null hypothesis is then that $A$ and $B$ have the same winning rate.
 To discard the null hypothesis we need to show that the observed data is so extreme under the assumption of the null hypothesis that it doesn't make sense to still believe in it.
-To do that we'll use bayesian A/B testing [^1].
+To do that we'll use bayesian A/B testing [^2].

 In the bayesian framework, we assign to each variation a probability distribution for the winning rate.
 This is, instead of saying that variation $A$ has a winning rate of `X%` we say that the winning rate for $A$ has some probability distribution.
 The natural choice when modelling this kind of problem is to choose the beta distribution ([ref](https://www.countbayesie.com/blog/2015/4/25/bayesian-ab-testing)).